 Given a simplicial complex $\Delta$ with ground set $W$ and an element $w \in W$, we say that $\Delta$ is a \emph{cone with apex $w$} if it has the following property: \begin{statement} For any face $I$ of $\Delta$, we have $I \cup \set{w} \in \Delta$. \end{statement} Note that the ``dual'' property (i.e., that $I \setminus \set{w} \in \Delta$ for any $I \in \Delta$) automatically holds for any simplicial complex $\Delta$.
 Thus, $\Delta$ is a cone with apex $w$ if and only if adding $w$ to any subset of $W$ does not change whether this subset is a face of $\Delta$.

-\begin{lemma} Assume that $G$ has a useless edge $e$.
-Then, both $\Pf{G}$ and $\Pm{G}$ are cones with apex $e$. \end{lemma} \begin{proof} The edge $e$ is useless, and thus is not contained in any $s-t$-path.
+\begin{lemma} Assume that $G$ has a useless arc $e$.
+Then, both $\Pf{G}$ and $\Pm{G}$ are cones with apex $e$. \end{lemma} \begin{proof} The arc $e$ is useless, and thus is not contained in any $s-t$-path.
 Hence, if $I$ is a subset of $E$, then any $s-t$-path contained in $I \cup \set{e}$ must also be contained in $I$.
 Therefore, if a subset $I$ of $E$ contains no $s-t$-path, then the subset $I \cup \set{e}$ contains no $s-t$-path either.
 In other words, for any $I \in \Pf{G}$ it also holds that $I \cup\set{e} \in \Pf{G}$.
 Thus, $\Pf{G}$ is a cone with apex $e$.
 A similar argument applies to $\Pm{G}$.
 (Alternatively, using Lemma~\ref{lem.duals}, we can derive this from the following general fact: If a simplicial complex $\Delta$ is a cone with apex $w$, then $\Delta^\vee$ is a cone with apex $w$ as well.) \end{proof}